What We Do in the Shadows (franchise): Wellington Paranormal (2018–2022)

 The series follows Officers Minogue and O'Leary, who originally appeared as secondary characters in the 2014 film.
 They join a paranormal division of the Wellington Police Department under Sergeant Maaka (Maaka Pohatu).
 The show debuted on TVNZ 2 in 2018, and was renewed several times.
 The fourth and final season aired in 2022.

-What We Do in the Shadows (2019–present)
+What We Do in the Shadows (2019–2024)

 The series follows four vampire roommates and one vampire familiar living on Staten Island.

 In May 2020, the series was ordered for a third season, while season two was still airing.

 Production for season three was set to start in February 2021, before being postponed to later in 2021 due to the COVID-19 pandemic.

 Digital series

 Important COVID-19 Messages from Wellington Paranormal is a sixteen-episode digital web series and public service campaign released in 2020 by New Zealand Police to inform the public on health, safety, and best practices during the COVID-19 pandemic.
 The series follows Officers Minogue and O'Leary in home isolation, and features several guests including Sergeant Maaka and Officer Parker.
 The series also includes Andrew Coster and Clarke Gayford as themselves.